-With respect to crt life, use only as much intensity as necessary and convenient under given ambient light conditions.
-When not in use, turn the intensity fully off rather than switching the scope on and off too much as this is detrimental to the life of the crt heater.
-Do not allow a stationary point on the screen, it might burn the crt phosphor.
+With respect to crt life use only as much intensity as necessary and convenient under given ambient light conditions, if unused turn the intensity fully off rather than turning the scope off and on too much, this is detrimental to the life of the crt heater.
+Do not allow a stationary point to stay, it might burn the crt phosphor.

-With unknown signals start with the lowest sensitivity 20 V/cm, connect the input cables to the scope, and then to the measuring object which should be de energized beforehand.
+With unknown signals start with the lowest sensitivity 5 V/cm, connect the input cables to the scope and then to the measuring object which should be deenergized in the beginning.
 Then turn the measuring object on.
 If the trace disappears, push AUTOSET.